NHMDenmark/DaSSCo-Integration/Documentation/Integration_to_hpc_sequence.md

 3. Integration API calls the ARS endpoint [open_share] to reopen the file share in the ARS for the asset.
 This means that the persisted version of the image is downloaded into the file share from ERDA.

 # Part VI: Processing assets on HPC
 This part executes the processing of the respective pipeline.
+The processing has to happen in this order, no parallelization possible.

 Pre requisite :  An asset has been created in the ARS, the Integration server has persisted the asset in ARS and the asset has an open file share.